 Although I had written a book on grandfathering in the 90s, it became apparent that the field of grandparenting was largely unexplored territory, although there were pioneers like Arthur Kornhauber, Vern Bengston, Judd Swihart, & Cavin Harper who laid an excellent foundation.
 Nevertheless the field of grandparenting needs new research, resources and initiatives to make it grow.
 And having spent a few years in inner-city Los Angeles, it also became very apparent that a profound piece to strengthening families was to be found in grandmothers.
 In urban communities and everywhere else, their influence as family helpers, guides and often “saviors” is underestimated.

-Consequently, in the summer of 2016 (July), several colleagues, including my wife Dee of forty years, soft-launched the National Association for Grandparenting.
+Consequently, in the summer of 2016 (July), several colleagues, including my wife Dee of forty-two years, soft-launched the National Association for Grandparenting.
 We started as a humble effort to amass the best practices, research and insights to help grandparents succeed in this important role—one which I believe defines some of the best chapters of their lives.

 One of our first public expressions of resources can be found at www.grandsmatter.org.
 There will be many more to come (a magazine, PSA radio spots, books, research briefs, etc.).
 We are developing a team of passionate and highly skilled people to assist us in this cause.